dntstck/blog/todo/raspberrypi-startup.md

 </figure>

 <p><b>Zero <sup>W/2W</sup></b><br>
 Another single Board Computer, but a much, much smaller form factor (small form factor = it's smol) than the Pi4/Pi5.
 Aimed at general users.
 Not as powerful with only 1GHZ single core processor and 512mb RAM, but great for smaller applications where the normal Pi is simply too large.
 I run a Zero2W as a headless webserver at home.
-Zero's are usually used in setting up PiHole, which prevents network level adverts from reaching your screen.
+Zero's are usually used in setting up PiHole, which prevents network level adverts from reaching your devices so you never see adverts.
 I've not set one up yet, but plan to do so in the future.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/raspberrypi-zero.png" alt="Raspberry Pi" />